emotion-js/facepaint/README.md

 `facepaint` returns a function that can be exported and used throughout your app to dynamically style based on your provided selectors.

+- The function accepts any number of arrays or objects as arguments.
+- Nested arrays are flattened.
+- Boolean, `undefined`, and `null` values are ignored.

 ## Examples